waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 ![Column of description previews](screenshots\descriptionPreviews.png)

-I asked my commanding officer what colours and fonts he wanted the site to have (he *is* the boss) and he said, "suprise me."
+I asked my commanding officer what colours and fonts he wanted the site to have (he *is* the boss) and he said, "surprise me."
 For my next iteration, I will add colours and possibly change the font, keeping somewhat within a Navy theme.

 ### Further Development

-Seeing as my commanding officer is happy with anything, I've sat down with a couple of junior rates and worked out some good colours and fonts to trial.
+Since my commanding officer is happy with anything, I've sat down with a couple of junior rates and worked out some good colours and fonts to trial.

 I've done this by playing around with [Realtime Colours](https://www.realtimecolors.com/) and [Google Fonts](https://fonts.google.com):